amatthi/Genesus/README.md

 - run `php dep deploy production`

 ## pull
-# sometimes pull needs do something new in command line
+sometimes pull needs do something new in command line

+- check `.env` file`s field is like `.env.example` , if not , fill `.env` file with `.env.example`

 - run `composer update`